wjlewis/wjlewis.github.io/_posts/2024-01-07-normalizing-lambda-terms.md

 three = App suc $ App suc $ App suc zero

-norm three
+toTerm $ reduce three
 -- Abs (Abs (App (Var 1) (App (Var 1) (App (Var 1) (Var 0)))))
 ```

-De Bruijn indices really are a pain to work with by hand...
+_De Bruijn indices are really a pain to work with by hand..._

 We can also construct pairs and project their components: